isb-cgc/readthedocs/docs/source/sections/ControlledAccessVCF.rst

 ========================

-Variant Call Format files (VCF) are the standard file format to store identified variants within sequenced data.
-The creation of VCF files start from sequencing whole genomes (WGS) or whole exome sequencing (WXS) that create FASTQ files.
-The file containing the sequenced genome is then aligned to the appropriate reference genome which then generates a SAM, BAM, or CRAM files.
-The last step to generate the VCF file from either of the three alignment files, the differing aligned reads will be identified when comparing to the reference genome and written out to a VCF file.
+Variant Call Format (VCF) is the standard file format to store identified variants within sequenced data.
+The creation of VCF files starts with the whole genome sequencing (WGS) or whole exome sequencing (WXS) process, resulting in FASTQ files.
+The file containing the sequenced genome is then aligned to the appropriate reference genome which then generates a SAM, BAM, or CRAM file.
+The last step is to generate the VCF file from either of the three alignment files; the differing aligned reads will be identified when comparing to the reference genome and written out to a VCF file.

-As variant data is increasing and growing in size researchers face the problem of being able to analyze all the new data arriving as well as the old data.
+As variant data is increasing and growing in size, researchers face the problem of being able to analyze all the new data arriving as well as the old data.
 The new and old VCF files that are being curated by all these programs (Ex.
 TCGA,TARGET, and FM) are stored as individual files on local computers or on High Performance Computing (HPCs) for download.
 Researchers face the problem of analyzing these large scale data at once to gain insights for the analysis they are running.

 Accessing Controlled Variant Data